| Title: | Streamlined Simulation of Circadian Gene Networks |

 (spread is customizable)

-is normalized using spread computed from mat1
+is normalized using spread computed from mat1 to still retain the property

 that RMSE allows comparing absolute values of two trajectories.